brian-m-rapp/awips_req_logging/utility/common_static/base/request/logging/README.txt

     className (String) - Fully qualified request class name.

     enabled (boolean, default: "true") - If not present or explicitly set to "true", requests of this type will be logged.
+To disable logging of this request class, set to "false".

 attributes
 ----------